Asian Development Bank: List of presidents

-(*) As from 17 January 2020, Masatsugu Asakawa was president of ADB.

 History

 1960s

 As early as 1956, Japan Finance Minister Hisato Ichimada had suggested to United States Secretary of State John Foster Dulles that development projects in Southeast Asia could be supported by a new financial institution for the region.
 A year later, Japanese Prime Minister Nobusuke Kishi announced that Japan intended to sponsor the establishment of a regional development fund with resources largely from Japan and other industrial countries.
 But the US did not warm to the plan and the concept was shelved.
-See full account in "Banking the Future of Asia and the Pacific: 50 Years of the Asian Development Bank," July 2017.
+See full account in "Banking the Future of Asia and the Pacific: 50 Years of the Asian Development Bank", July 2017.

 The idea came up again late in 1962 when Kaoru Ohashi, an economist from a research institute in Tokyo, visited Takeshi Watanabe, then a private financial consultant in Tokyo, and proposed a study group to form a development bank for the Asian region.
 The group met regularly in 1963, examining various scenarios for setting up a new institution and drew on Watanabe's experiences with the World Bank.
 However, the idea received a cool reception from the World Bank itself and the study group became discouraged.

 In parallel, the concept was formally proposed at a trade conference organized by the Economic Commission for Asia and the Far East (ECAFE) in 1963 by a young Thai economist, Paul Sithi-Amnuai.
 (ESCAP, United Nations Publication March 2007, "The first parliament of Asia" pp. 65).
 Despite an initial mixed reaction, support for the establishment of a new bank soon grew.

 An expert group was convened to study the idea, with Japan invited to contribute to the group.
 When Watanabe was recommended, the two streams proposing a new bank—from ECAFE and Japan—came together.
 Initially, the US was on the fence, not opposing the idea but not ready to commit financial support.
 But a new bank for Asia was soon seen to fit in with a broader program of assistance to Asia planned by United States President Lyndon B. Johnson in the wake of the escalating U.S. military support for the government of South Vietnam.